 General Bachelor’s Entry

 Recognised higher education entrance qualification.
-For example: Higher school certificate "Abitur" in Germany; IB Diploma or "
+For example: Higher school certificate "Abitur" in Germany; IB Diploma or similar.

 Portfolio or work samples demonstrating creative skill in design or related areas.